Before we jump into the subject of customer relations, consider this—

 #3.
 Listen to Feedback From Your Customers

 In short, feedback is about telling what works and what doesn’t.
 And there’s nobody who knows this better than your customers.

 - Asking for feedback shows that you care.
-When you ask your customers what they like, what they’re missing, or what you could do better, you show that you value their feedback.
+When you capture voice of the customer, you will know what your clients like, what they’re missing, or what you could do better.
+You show them that you value their feedback.

 - Feedback attracts (or discourages) potential customers.
 As many as 98% of buyers read online reviews before buying.
 If your business receives a lot of positive reviews, you can use it in your marketing.

 Yes, you got it right.
 An invaluable source of customer feedback is in the reviews that people leave.

 Although a single negative review can turn potential customers away, it can tell you what you should immediately fix.
 When a bad review happens, never leave it unresolved.
 Respond to it immediately and do whatever you can to fix the issue and make the customer happier.